Tractable Optimal Experimental Design using Transport Maps: Sequential optimal experimental design using conditional DIRT

 In the greedy approach to SOED, given the current state of knowledge, the $k$-th design vector~$\be_k^*$ is chosen to optimize the stage~$k$ reward,

 which is an expectation of a stage~$k$ utility function~$\psi^k$.
-As before, the SOED utility function is problem-specific and there are analogues of the A- and D-optimality criteria defined for OED in~\eqref{eq:A-optimality} and~\eqref{eq:D-optimality}.
+As before, the SOED utility function is problem-specific and there are analogies to the A- and D-optimality criteria defined for OED in~\eqref{eq:A-optimality} and~\eqref{eq:D-optimality}.